-(1) The Bundestag and its committees may require the appearance of any member of the Federal Government.

-(2) The members of the Bundesrat and of the Federal Government as well as their representatives may attend all sessions of the Bundestag and of its committees.
+- (1) The Bundestag and its committees may require the presence of any member of the Federal Government. - (2) The members of the Bundesrat and of the Federal Government as well as their representatives may attend all sittings of the Bundestag and meetings of its committees.
 They shall have the right to be heard at any time.

-Article 44 [Investigative committees]
+Article 44 [Committees of inquiry]

-(1) The Bundestag shall have the right, and on the motion of one quarter of its Members the duty, to establish an investigative committee, which shall take the requisite evidence at public hearings.
-The public may be excluded.

-(2) The rules of criminal procedure shall apply mutatis mutandis to the taking of evidence.
-The privacy of correspondence, posts and telecommunications shall not be affected.

-(3) Courts and administrative authorities shall be required to provide legal and administrative assistance.

-(4) The decisions of investigative committees shall not be subject to judicial review.
+- (1) The Bundestag shall have the right, and on the motion of one quarter of its Members the duty, to establish a committee of inquiry, which shall take the requisite evidence at public hearings.
+The public may be excluded. - (2) The rules of criminal procedure shall apply mutatis mutandis to the taking of evidence.
+The privacy of correspondence, posts and telecommunications shall not be affected. - (3) Courts and administrative authorities shall be required to provide legal and administrative assistance. - (4) The decisions of committees of inquiry shall not be subject to judicial review.
 The courts shall be free to evaluate and rule upon the facts that were the subject of the investigation.